bobbicodes/project-euler-clojure/README.md

 My clojure solutions and explanations for programming problems https://projecteuler.net/

-I found out about Project Euler from this areticle: http://www.makeuseof.com/tag/4-reasons-shouldnt-learn-code-codeacademy/
+I found out about Project Euler from this article: http://www.makeuseof.com/tag/4-reasons-shouldnt-learn-code-codeacademy/

 I was doing courses on codecademy at the time, and this is what I saw...